First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Results and Discussion

 The large solubility range in the palladium rich side of the CuPd-FCC phase at T=0K is also a factor in the incorrect solubility ranges for Pd\subscript{4}S.tP10, as we have found that altering the fitting parameters for the CuPd-FCC phase appreciably affects the solubility range for Pd\subscript{4}S.tP10.
 As we also encountered an issue with sulfur solubility in $\beta$-CuPd, with the sulfur solubility range destabilizing relative to CuPd-FCC at temperature below temperatures of interest, and we have a large solubility range on the Pd-rich side at T=0K for the CuPd-FCC phase, it appears that one major source of error is inaccurate modeling of the CuPd-FCC phase.
 We will return to this issue in the activities portion of this paper.

 For our Cu-Pd binary at high temperatures, we find that Cu\subscript{3}Pd.tP28 becomes unstable relative to the CuPd-FCC phase at T=827K, and $\beta$-CuPd becomes unstable relative to CuPd-FCC and Cu\subscript{3}Pd.tP28 at T=536K and a composition of 59.5\%, significantly below the experimentally observed temperature of T=871K but close to the experimental composition of 58\%.
 This relative instability of $\beta$-CuPd at temperatures of interest is responsible for the observed instability of any sulfur solubility in $\beta$-CuPd in our T=673K and T=823K phase diagrams.
+We will show later that first-principles inspired corrections to the enthalpic portion of the free energy for CuPd-FCC will bring the phase transition closer in line with experimental results, though as CuPd-FCC phase has maximal entropy and $\beta$-CuPd phase (with only Cu substitutions in Pd sites) has minimal entropy in near the equiatomic composition region, it is likely that the assumption of ideal entropy in the FCC phase also plays a role.

 But even with these discrepancies, it is clear that we have predicted major details of the Cu-Pd-S ternary phase diagram, specifically the mechanism for stabilization of the solubility ranges of Pd\subscript{4}S.tP10 and Pd\subscript{16}S\subscript{7} as well as details about the stability of the $\beta$-CuPd system, using only first principles calculations with no empirical fitting.